Sheila Rice

 Bob Oaks

-Bob Oaks is the Executive Director of the North Missoula Community Development Corporation, which has been operating Montana’s longest-running community land trust for over 15 years.
+Bob Oaks recently retired as the Executive Director of the North Missoula Community Development Corporation, which has been operating Montana’s longest-running community land trust for over 15 years.
 As the NMCDC Director, Bob led the feasibility study about a statewide Montana CLT, and established Trust Montana as a non-profit.

 Tatyana Schmidt